ezicvtumane/pi-smart-follower/README.md

 # pi-smart-follower
-fAutonomous mobile robot based on Raspberry Pi 4 using OpenCV for ArUco marker tracking and Flask for web-remote control.
+Autonomous mobile robot based on Raspberry Pi 4 using OpenCV for ArUco marker tracking and Flask for web-remote control.